ftekverk/DHPortfolio/_exercises/python1.md

 print(name.title())
 ```

+    ernest hemingway
+    ERNEST HEMINGWAY
+    Ernest Hemingway

 ```python
 # 2-5
 author = "Ernest Hemingway"
 print(author + ' once said, "The world is a fine place and worth fighting for."')

 ```

+    Ernest Hemingway once said, "The world is a fine place and worth fighting for."

 ```python